openstack-archive/cue/doc/source/rest/v1/clusters.rst

   :form network_id: a list of UUID of network id's
   :form created_at: create cluster request received timestamp
   :form volume_size: volume size used for each node
-  :form end_points: list of endpoints for each node
+  :form endpoints: list of endpoints for each node
   :form flavor: node flavor
   :form id: the UUID of the cluster
   :form size: size of the cluster